 If there is no ambiguity, the product of two elements $m$, $m'$ of a group $M$ is denoted $mm'$.
-Sometimes, if several laws are involved, we can use some specific notations, as $m\perp m'$ or $m*m'$, to avoid confusion.
-An action of a group $N$ on a group $M$ is always a left action and is denoted $(n,m)\mapsto {}^nm$.
+Sometimes, if several laws are involved, we can use some specific notation, such as $m\perp m'$ or $m*m'$, to avoid confusion.
+An action of a group $N$ on a group $M$ is always a left action and is denoted by $(n,m)\mapsto {}^nm$.
 We denote then by $M\rtimes N$ the semi-direct product whose multiplication law is defined by